Examination process overview

 After your oral examination (viva)

-- The examiners prepare an examiners report on the viva which is passed to the Postgraduate Research Tutor in the school before forwarding to Postgraduate Research and Operations.
+- The examiners prepare an examiners’ report on the viva which is passed to the Director of PGR Studies before forwarding to DCO.

 - If you've been recommended for the award of the degree with no corrections, you can arrange for your thesis to be hard-bound in accordance with the Guide to the thesis examination process and prepare your eThesis if required.

-- Once the internal examiner has approved any corrections, you can arrange for your thesis to be hard-bound and prepare your eThesis if required.
+- Once the internal examiner has approved any corrections, you can arrange for your eThesis to be uploaded to WREO.

 - If you've received a referral, you'll receive individual notes for guidance, outlining the required changes to help you prepare to resubmit.
-These notes must be submitted with the examiners report for approval at a graduate boards examinations group meeting.
-The notes will be issued to you by Postgraduate Research and Operations once theyre approved.
+These notes must be submitted with the examiners’ report for approval by the Examinations Group.
+The notes will be issued to you by DCO once they’re approved.
 You can find out more in the guidance document for referred students.

 Depositing your final thesis

-- If you began your research after September 2009, you'll also need to submit your final thesis in PDF format via White Rose eTheses Online (WREO).
+- Your final thesis should be submitted in PDF format via White Rose eTheses Online (WREO).
 To find out how to do this, visit the page on submitting your eThesis.

 Publication of pass list

 Your name will be published on a pass list after: